-108 A Home Area Network uses a low-power radio transmitter than can communicate with digital devices within the home to make use of energy consumption data from the smart meter.
+A Home Area Network uses a low-power radio transmitter than can communicate with digital devices within the home to make use of energy consumption data from the smart meter.

-NON-DISCRIMINATORY: Nondiscrimination in the operation of the District's energy infrastructure is integral to the Commission's mandate to supervise energy utilities in the District of Columbia.
-Furthermore, since the restructuring of the energy markets, the need for the Commission to ensure that energy utilities operate in a nondiscriminatory manner has proliferated.
+Commission to ensure that energy utilities operate in a nondiscriminatory manner has proliferated.
 Nondiscrimination covers both the technical operation of and the rates and fees charged for utilizing and accessing the energy utility infrastructure.
 The Commission will ensure that the District's modern energy system is non-discriminatory, open to competition, and provides for customer choice in accordance with District law by: